MercuryTechnologies/openai/README.md

 direnv allow
 ```

-The API key is needed for all operations with the OpenAI API.
+The API key is needed for running the test suite and example program.

 ## Testing